About

 Cuisine: European, French

-These molten lava cakes are ready in under 30 minutes with only a 15 minute prep time.
+These chocolate molten lava cakes are ready in under 30 minutes, with only a 15 minute prep time.
 Easy, delicious and impressive chocolate desserts that can be made ahead of time and frozen for later too.
-With gluten free, dairy free and sugar free options.
+With gluten free, dairy free, and sugar free options.

-EASY - Perfect dessert for novice bakers.
-Please use oven mitts to prevent burning hands, when handling baked ramekins, as this needs to be served while still warm.
+EASY – Perfect dessert for novice bakers.
+Please use oven mitts when handling baked ramekins, since this dessert needs to be served while still warm.

 Ingredients: